 The Bird Dog Foundation, Inc. has established a Scholarship Fund to promote interest in wildlife conservation and related subjects.
 An annual College Scholarship Essay Contest sponsored by the Bird Dog Foundation, Inc. has been in effect for several years now.
 This contest was created in the hopes that it would enhance scholarly training and education in wildlife and wildlife conservation as well [...]
 More

 Cornerstone Charitable Scholarship Trust targets disadvantaged high school and post high school graduates across the State of Arkansas, under age 25 and eligible applicants with funding resulting from the Mauldin vs. Arkansas State Hospital Consent Decree, United States District Court No. LR-C-8777.
-As a private foundation, this organization supports charitable and/or educational endeavors. [...]
+To be eligible to apply, applicants must: be African-American; demonstrate financial need; have [...]
 More